whaleygeek/MyLittleComputer/README.md

 can be added by the user inside execHaltInstr() to perform anything.
 I always had a view that these instructions could be used for non-IO based OS calls or runtime library calls, such as getting a random number, reading the date and time, delaying for a fixed period, etc.

+The original LMC does not specify any operation for 4xx instructions.
+The code routes these to a execUserInstr(), so you can decode 400..499 and allocate any processing to these.
+I always had a view that some of these would be used for intrinsic functions to extend the machine, such as a MULT, DIV, REM for fast multiply and divide, shift and rotate instructions, sign extension instructions, and other useful instructions.
+Intrinsics in this way can be used to allow the core machine (which is beautifully simple) to be made more powerful.
+This could be done by making these intrinsics jump to linked library routines that are written in LMC code, or to just call user provided Python code.

 Learning Opportunities
 ====